-Alex regularly acts for companies and individuals in a various Court based commercial litigation matters, as well as regulatory investigations and prosecutions.
-Alex regularly acts for companies and individuals in ASIC investigations and prosecutions, including advising in respect of compliance with notices issued under s33 of the ASIC Act and evidence at s19 examinations.
-With a particular interest and expertise in Commissions of Inquiry, in 2019 Alex was appointed as a lead Partner of the Solicitors Assisting team in the Royal Commission into the Management of Police Informants.
+Alex regularly acts for companies and individuals in a variety of commercial litigation matters, including Court based litigation and alternative dispute resolution, as well as regulatory investigations and prosecutions.
+Alex has extensive experience in ASIC investigations and other regulatory matters.
+With particular expertise in Commissions of Inquiry, in 2018 Alex was appointed as a lead Partner of the Solicitors Assisting team of the Royal Commission into the Management of Police Informants (Lawyer ‘X’ Royal Commission).

 Alex’s areas of expertise include: